ossmate/10x-quiz-stack/.ai/ui-plan.md

 ## 3. User Journey Map

+1. **Landing Page:**
+   - New visitors land on the public landing page at `/` where they learn about the application features.
+   - Authenticated users see a "Go to Dashboard" button instead of login/register buttons.
+   - Unauthenticated users can click "Get Started Free" or "Log In" to proceed.
-1. **User Authentication:**
+2. **User Authentication:**
-   - User lands on the login or signup screen, enters credentials, receives inline validation and error feedback, and upon success, a secure token is stored.
+   - User navigates to the login or signup screen, enters credentials, receives inline validation and error feedback, and upon success, a secure token is stored.
-2. **Dashboard Navigation:**
+3. **Dashboard Navigation:**
-   - After authentication, the user is redirected to the dashboard where the quiz list is displayed.
+   - After authentication, the user is redirected to the dashboard (`/dashboard`) where the quiz list is displayed.
 The dashboard uses filtering tabs to switch between personal and public quizzes.
-3. **Quiz Management:**
+4. **Quiz Management:**
    - The user can select to create a new quiz or edit an existing one.
 They are guided through a modal or wizard form with clear input fields and inline error messages.
-4. **Quiz Taking:**
+5. **Quiz Taking:**
    - Selecting a quiz redirects the user to the quiz taking view, where each question is displayed in an interactive format.
 The user navigates through questions, and responses are recorded.
-5. **AI Quiz Generation:**
+6. **AI Quiz Generation:**
    - For AI-driven quiz creation, the user inputs a prompt on the AI generation screen.
 The system calls the API to generate a quiz preview without saving to the database.
 The user can review this preview, make comprehensive edits to the title, description, questions, and answer options, and then explicitly save the quiz to the database when satisfied.

 ## 4. Layout and Navigation Structure